-The body allows for only 1 teaspoon of sugar per 5 liters of blood, but there are 9 teaspoons in a cup of cooked white rice.
+The body allows for only 1 teaspoon of sugar per 5 liters of blood, but there are 9 teaspoons in a cup of cooked (white or brown) rice.

 The excess glucose in your blood is pulled out by the hormone insulin.
 In a person with a high carbohydrate tolerance, this process works well and excess blood sugar is promptly removed.

 In a person with carbohydrate intolerance, type 2 diabetes, or prediabetes, this system breaks down.
 The body loses its insulin sensitivity and more and more insulin is required to remove the excess blood sugar.
 As a result, blood sugar levels remain high and insulin levels are high as well, and these high insulin levels can make your body even less sensitive to insulin.

 The result?
 The cycle will happen over and over again and the problem will get worse.

 3: How type 2 diabetes became an epidemic

 52 percent of adults in the United States have type 2 diabetes or prediabetes, which means that you are more likely than not to have diabetes or be developing it.
 How did we get here?

 Well, in 1977, the U.S. government recommended new dietary guidelines.
 Remember the food pyramid?